konflux-ci/konflux-ci/README.md

 Alternatively, you can provide the content from that YAML using the UI:

-1. Login as user2 and navigate to your application and component.
+1. :gear: Login as user2 and navigate to your application and component.

-2. Click the `Integration tests` tab.
+2. :gear: Click the `Integration tests` tab.

-3. Click `Actions` and select `Add Integration test`.
+3. :gear: Click `Actions` and select `Add Integration test`.

-4. Fill-in the details from the YAML.
+4. :gear: Fill-in the details from the YAML.

-5. Click `Add Integration test`.
+5. :gear: Click `Add Integration test`.

 Either way, you should now see the test listed in the UI under `Integration tests`.